rogerdahl/dji-waypoints/README.md

 ## Automatically adjust the altitude of waypoints in DJI GO Mod to match the terrain

-This script connects to the waypoints database in DJI Go Mod and, for each waypoint, looks up the elevation for the GPS position using the Google Elevations API, adds a configurable altitude value to the elevation and writes the new altitudes back to the waypoint.
+This script connects to the waypoints database in DJI Go Mod and, for each waypoint, looks up the elevation for the GPS position using the Google Elevations service, adds a configurable altitude value to the elevation and writes the new altitudes back to the waypoint.

 The goal is to keep the drone at a fairly constant altitude in hilly terrain.